Blake-Madden/tinyexpr-plusplus/README.md

   - `<=`   less than or equal to.
   - `>`    greater than.
   - `>=`   greater than or equal to.
+  - `<<`   left shift operator.
+  - `>>`   right shift operator.
 - Custom variables and functions are now stored in a `std::set` (which can be easily accessed and updated via the new `get_variables_and_functions()/set_variables_and_functions()` functions).
 - Added `is_function_used()` and `is_variable_used()` functions to see if a specific function or variable was used in the last parsed formula.
 - Added `set_constant()` function to find and update the value of a constant (custom) variable by name.
   (In this context, a constant is a variable mapped to a double value in the parser, rather than mapped to a runtime variable.)
 - Added `get_constant()` function to return the value of a constant (custom) variable by name.
 - Binary search is now used to look up custom variables and functions (small optimization).
 - You no longer need to specify the number of arguments for custom functions; it will deduce that for you.